Maximizing Tow-Behind Vacuum Suction Power

 2. Steel Shark Teeth™ Impeller

 The impeller plays a major role in the functionality of a leaf vacuum.
-It draws in air – which creates suction – and chops lawn materials into a fine mulch.
+It draws in air – which creates suction – and its serrated teeth shred lawn materials into a fine mulch.

 3. Anti-Clog Air Path and Ventilation

 The key to a successful vacuum is airflow.
 If it sucks air in, it has to expel air out efficiently.
 Systems with poor venting fail because they clog easily and don’t allow enough air to pass through.

 The DR Vacuums feature an 8″ diameter hose, which their engineers found to be the ideal size after extensive testing.
 It’s wide enough to allow materials to pass through but narrow enough to maintain compression and full suction power.

 All the vacuum power in the world is wasted if air is restricted at the exhaust port.
 That’s why the entire top of the DR’s collector has a mesh vent that’s up to 350% larger than competing products.
 This allows air to escape while trapping debris.

 Check Back with Us for More New Products and Articles!

 Here at CHP we are committed to developing a complete marketplace for the country property owner so check back with us soon.
 Take a moment to sign up for email alerts and we will deliver all the latest product and project news right to your inbox!